-• Nebraska Behavioral Health Emergency Response Team (BHERT): The BHERT is a mechanism for organizing and deploying state disaster behavioral health resources.
+- Nebraska Behavioral Health Emergency Response Team (BHERT): The BHERT is a mechanism for organizing and deploying state disaster behavioral health resources.
 The primary value of the team to local areas is rapid deployment of behavioral health personnel experienced in disaster-related community needs assessment, coordination of resources, and training.
-NBHERT is also a resource for state-run facilities and emergency response operations, and it is expected that NBHERT will be available as a resource of the Governor in the event behavioral health expertise is requested by another state.

-- Nebraska Risk Communication Cadre: This pool of behavioral health and public information professionals with competency32 in risk communication, risk assessment, and public information includes behavioral health professionals, subject matter experts, and State Public Information Officials (PIOs).
-These professionals may serve as a consultant33 to local areas or joint information centers.
-The group meets regularly to craft messages with behavioral health content for use in all phases of disaster. - Nebraska CISM Program: This is a statewide program authorized under Nebraska Statute.34 Critical Incident Stress Management (CISM) Teams are organized by State Patrol Troop area.
-The system uses volunteer mental health professionals and peers trained to support the psychological health and functioning of first responders and other emergency personnel: Law Enforcement, Firefighters, Emergency Medical Services, Corrections, Hospital personnel, Emergency Management Personnel, and Dispatchers.
-The teams are coordinated by the Nebraska Department of Health and Human Services, Division of Public Health, Emergency Medical Services Program. - ESAR-VHP (Emergency System for Advance Registration of Volunteer Health Professionals): The Nebraska Emergency System for Advance Registration of Volunteer Health Professionals (ESAR-VHP) program is an electronic database of healthcare workers (including behavioral health) willing to volunteer to work during disasters or large scale emergencies.
-It is more commonly known as the Nebraska Medical and Health Volunteer Registry.
-The on-line registration system includes verifiable, up-to-date information regarding the potential volunteer's identity, license, professional credentials and privileges in hospitals or other medical facilities.
-The State of Nebraska owns, maintains, monitors and secures the database.
-The U.S. Department of Health and Human Services requires all States to develop a system for the advance registration of health professionals with the ultimate goal of linking States to create a national database of potential health care volunteers. - Public Behavioral Health System: The publicly funded mental health and substance abuse services in Nebraska are organized by defined geographic service regions.
-Each Region has an identified network of service providers who receive public funds to provide mental health, substance abuse, and addiction services in the area.
+BHERT is also a resource for state-run facilities and emergency response operations, and it is expected that BHERT will be available as a resource of the Governor in the event behavioral health expertise is requested by another state. - Nebraska CISM Program: This is a statewide program authorized under Nebraska Statute.
+Critical Incident Stress Management (CISM) Teams are organized according to State Patrol Troop area.
+The system uses volunteer mental health professionals and peers trained to support psychological health and functioning of first responders and other emergency personnel: law enforcement, firefighters, emergency medical services, corrections, hospital personnel, emergency management personnel, and dispatchers.
+The teams are coordinated by the Nebraska Department of Health and Human Services, Division of Public Health, Emergency Medical Services Program. - ESAR-VHP (Emergency System for Advance Registration of Volunteer Health Professionals): The Nebraska Emergency System for Advance Registration of Volunteer Health Professionals (ESAR-VHP) program is an electronic database of healthcare workers (including behavioral health) willing to volunteer to work during disasters or large-scale emergencies.
+It is more commonly known as the